 - Notice that the hind legs' bones never make a straight line, even when fully expanded.

 - It's flying!
 No leg on the ground, body fully expanded.

-- Forelegs are preparing to land as far as possible.
+- The forelegs are preparing to land as far as possible.

-- Forelegs are fully expanded now, and again - no straight line.
+- The forelegs are fully expanded now, and again, no straight line.

-- Landing done; hind legs will try now to land in the same point.
+- Landing done; the hind legs will now try to land at the same point.

 - Pay attention to this point; it can't move without dragging the whole chest with it.

 - The tail's root direction is based on the hip's pose.

 - When all the paws are on the ground, the front and rear stay at the same level.

 If you want to take a better look at the running cycle, here's a great reference: a video of a cheetah in slow motion.